tonlabs/wallet-sdk-js/README.md

 This library is a part of Everscale SDK for JavaScript.

-WalletKit is built over the [@eversdk/appkit](https://github.com/tonlabs/ever-appkit-js) package and purposed to simplify writing applications on Everscale.
+WalletKit is built over the [@eversdk/appkit](https://github.com/tonlabs/ever-appkit-js) package and purposed to simplify work with wallets on Everscale.

-Wallet object extends an AppKit.Account class and can deploy wallets of these types:
+WalletKit works with the following types of wallets:

 -   Safe multisig wallet
 -   Set code multisig wallet